Last updated: March 2026

 For a comprehensive look at how customer interviews strengthen PE deal evaluation, see commercial due diligence.

-The evidentiary difference is particularly important for retention risk—the single largest value driver in most software PE deals.
-Guidepoint can provide expert opinion on customer stickiness: 'In my experience, customers in this category typically have low churn because of integration complexity.'
-User Intuition can provide direct measurement: 'Thirty-seven of 150 interviewed customers have actively evaluated alternatives in the past 12 months.
-The top three switching triggers are pricing increases, support responsiveness, and missing API capabilities.'
+The evidentiary difference is particularly important for retention risk.
+An expert might say: 'In my experience, customers in this category have low churn because of integration complexity.'
+Customer interviews can reveal: '37 of 150 interviewed customers have actively evaluated alternatives in the past 12 months.
+The top switching triggers are pricing increases, support responsiveness, and missing API capabilities.'
+For growth thesis validation, customer interviews with 200 buyers reveal actual expansion intent and budget allocation plans -- forward-looking data that expert hindsight cannot replicate.

 Guidepoint provides expert interpretation that contextualizes markets.
 User Intuition provides direct customer evidence that underwrites deal theses.
 For IC-memo-ready diligence, customer data is harder to dismiss because it comes directly from the people whose behavior determines the investment outcome.